Patient's Query

 Hello doctor,

 Two months ago, I underwent an egg retrieval.
 I am fairly regular with my cycle; however, my last cycle lasted for 35 days.
-My current cycle is of 30 days.
+My current cycle is 30 days.
 While having sex, I had a condom fall off when he pulled out.
 I am confused if I was in ovulation or not?
 I took multiple LH (luteinizing hormone) tests.
 I was also on antibiotics and Omeprazole two weeks ago, which I have stopped taking.
 The first one I took, the test line was lighter than the control, but after sitting for an hour, it got darker.
 Is it accurate after an hour?
 It said to read it after three to six minutes.
-I took a few more tests, and in it, the test line was significantly more faint than the control.
-Can you please suggest me accordingly?
+I took a few more tests, and in it, the test line was significantly fainter than the control.
+Can you please suggest to me accordingly?

 Thank you.